trapd00r/pnfo/README.md

 pnfo allows you to read NFO files with all the glossy ascii-art and color by using Vim.

-You'll need Vim, Lucida ConsoleP (Supports all cp437 chars) and the [neverland vim theme pack][1] if you don't plan on using your own.
+You'll need Vim, Lucida ConsoleP (Supports all cp437 chars), urxvt and the [neverland vim theme pack][1] if you don't plan on using your own.

 [1]:http://github.com/trapd00r/neverland-vim-theme "neverland vim theme"